 If you have great metrics that already demonstrate momentum and market validation then it’s very tempting to just share those and let potential investors extrapolate.
 The great thing about results, even if they are very early or building on a small base, is that they tend to stick in the mind of the person receiving the pitch much more effectively than promises.

-The best pitches begin with the insights you’ve gained from the experiments you’ve completed so far.2
+The best pitches begin with the insights you’ve gained from the experiments you’ve completed so far.

-So, always start your pitch with these two words: We realised…
+So, I recommend you always start your pitch with these two words: We realised…

 Use a large font and as few words as possible.
 Avoid the temptation to fall into a full product demo.